top of page

 SharkFluencer: JEIMYLEE CAMACHO

-Meet Jeimylee Camacho - @sharkbait_05 marine biologist and shark lover, passionate about sharing her ocean knowledge with the world!
+Time to e-meet Jeimylee Camacho - @sharkbait_05 marine biologist and shark lover, who is passionate about sharing her ocean knowledge with the world!

 I was born in Puerto Rico and raised in Miami Beach, FL.
 Growing up, I was always surrounded by water.
 I can remember the days of having horrible storms or King tides, the streets would flood, and I would see so many fish flooding in.
 That is the moment I believe in having fallen in love with the ocean.
 From there on out, you might as well have called me a mermaid.
 I was always in the water; you couldn’t keep me from it.